-Achieving comparability among investment management firms' performance presentations requires uniformity in methods used to calculate returns.
+Achieving comparability among investment management firms' GIPS composite reports requires uniformity in methods used to calculate returns.
 The Standards mandate the use of certain calculation methodologies.

 Portfolio

 In calculating the performance of the portfolios within a composite, the GIPS standards require firms to use a total rate of return.
 Total return includes income and realised and unrealised gains and losses.